znc/znc/README.md

 ## Installing ZNC

 Installation is done with the `./configure ; make ; make install` commands.

-If you are building from git, you will need to run `./autogen.sh` first to produce the `configure` script.
-Note that this requires `automake` and `gettext` to be installed.

 You can use
 	./configure --help